 To apply for the Medical Council of Canada Evaluating Examination (MCCEE), you must have graduated or be within 20 months of graduating from:

-- A medical school outside Canada or the U.S. that is listed in the International Medical Education Directory (IMED)
+- A medical school outside Canada or the U.S. identified by a Canada Sponsor Note in the World Directory of Medical Schools; or

 - A U.S. School of Osteopathic Medicine

 Please note that the MCCEE is no longer an eligibility requirement to apply to the National Assessment Collaboration (NAC) Examination as of the March 2018 NAC Examination session.

 Note: We are pleased to announce a more streamlined assessment process for international medical graduates and international medical students.
 Starting in 2019, we will be delivering the Medical Council of Canada Qualifying Examination (MCCQE) Part I in Canada and internationally in over 80 countries, up to five times per year.
 Once the MCCQE Part I is offered internationally, we will be phasing out the MCCEE.
 November 2018 will be the last session.
 You will have until mid-November 2018 to take the MCCEE.

 Please note that the last MCCEE session will be held in November 2018.
 Candidates will have until mid-November to take the MCCEE.

 Starting in 2019, we will be delivering the Medical Council of Canada Qualifying Examination (MCCQE) Part I in Canada and internationally in over 80 countries up to five times per year.
 Once the MCCQE Part I is offered internationally, all candidates will be challenging this examination directly, without first having to pass the MCCEE.
 As a result of this change, we will be phasing-out the MCCEE.

 If you have a documented disability or special need, you may be able to receive accommodations to help you take the MCCEE.
 Visit Accessibility and test accommodations to learn more.